modin-project/modin/docs/flow/modin/core/execution/dispatching.rst

 for the corresponding :doc:`Core Modin Dataframe </flow/modin/core/dataframe/index>` implementation.
 Speaking about ``PandasOnRay`` execution, its Query Compiler is :doc:`PandasQueryCompiler </flow/modin/core/storage_formats/pandas/query_compiler>` and the Dataframe implementation is :doc:`PandasDataframe </flow/modin/core/dataframe/pandas/dataframe>`, which is general implementation for every execution of the pandas storage format.
-The actual implementation of ``PandasOnRay`` frame is defined by the :doc:`PandasOnRayDataframe </flow/modin/core/execution/ray/implementations/pandas_on_ray/dataframe>` class that extends ``PandasDataframe``.
+The actual implementation of ``PandasOnRay`` dataframe is defined by the :doc:`PandasOnRayDataframe </flow/modin/core/execution/ray/implementations/pandas_on_ray/dataframe>` class that extends ``PandasDataframe``.